fahim-choudhury/fahim-choudhury/README.md

 I am passionate about writing clean and maintainable code while applying best practices to application architecture.
 Additionally, I enjoy mentoring junior developers and actively contributing to the recruitment and appraisal process to help grow my team.

-As a servant leader, I'm committed to creating a positive team culture and helping everyone on the team succeed.
+As a servant leader, I'm committed to creating a positive team culture and helping everyone in the team succeed.
 <br/>

 ## Languages and Tools